dbyio/golinky/README.md

 }
 ```

-The value of `msg-id` is the path section of the shortened URL and can be used to match a sent message (email or SMS).
+The value of `msg-id` is the path section of the shortened URL and can be used to match a sent message.

 ### Predictability of short URLs